Kanban boards, a visual project management tool, offer numerous benefits to organizations across various industries.

 If you want to introduce Kanban to your team to improve productivity, boost efficiency, and reduce waste, then the first step is to ensure that everybody knows how it works and how to get the most out of it.

 By now, you should have decided whether you will be using a physical or a virtual Kanban board.
-Choose the right Kanban software for you before showing your team how it works in order to avoid any confusion.
+Choose the right Kanban software for you before showing your team how it works to avoid any confusion.

 Kanbanize has a wealth of information about Kanban software and how the system works.
 You can use that to train your team before you get started.
 They offer a handy guide to choosing the right software for you and your team that is well worth reading before you decide to move forward.